thelvis4/Troublemaker/README.md

 This project is WIP.
 If you've spotted a bug or an issue, please open a [New Issue](https://github.com/thelvis4/Troublemaker/issues/new).
 If you want to contribute to the codebase, please submit a [Pull request](https://help.github.com/articles/using-pull-requests/).

 ## Known Issues
-* Troublemaker fails to initialize if the `init?()` method is called when Xcode is not active(it's a background window).
 * Issues don't disappear when you `Product` => `Clean` (⇧⌘K).

 ## License